Datacom/active_directory/README.md

+**Forked on Datacom account in order to tag it to a fixed point - Brad Murray**

 = Active Directory

 Ruby Integration with Microsoft's Active Directory system based on original code by Justin Mecham and James Hunt at http://rubyforge.org/projects/activedirectory